 Firstly to make the dust chute, cut a section of 1/4″ plywood to 18″ wide and dry fit it in your downdraft table before trimming to length.

 Next cut the chute to size so it sits about 1/8″ down into the box.
 Note the side away from the dust port should be firmly seated on the underside of the 1-1/2″ cleat and the other end will be close to the dust port.

 To secure the dust chute cut 14″ cleats from 3/4″ x 3/4″ strips and glue the faces that will touch the side and dust chute.
 Nail the cleats to the side with 1″ brad nails.

 To finish off the box I drilled holes for the dust port and attached it with 5/8″ pan head screws.

 Caulk the inner seams for an air tight seal and to direct all airflow from the top.

-The downdraft sanding table is now complete, but I added some knockdown sides for extra efficiency.
+After that the downdraft sanding table is done!
+But I did add some knockdown sides for extra efficiency as well.

 The downdraft sanding table knockdown sides are made from 1/4″ plywood.
 The sides are 12″ tall and the full sized back piece is 25″ and the two sides are 17″ long.

 The sides are joined together with duck tape for the hinges.
 Put the panels a pencil width apart then tape the panels together with a strip of tape.